ignite/cli/docs/guide/loan.md

 A loan consists of an `id`, the `amount` that is being lend out, a `fee` as cost for the loan.
 The borrowing party will provide a `collateral` to request a loan.
 A loan has a `deadline` for when it is supposed to be due and can be liquidated.
-Furthermore the `state` of the loan describes if it is in suggestion, approved, payed back, or liquidated.
+Furthermore the `state` of the loan describes if it is in requested, approved, payed back, cancelled or liquidated status.
 This is the resulting data schema for the Loan module.

 ```proto